stormdirus2/nox/README.md

 * Spawn naturally
 * Jump constantly
 * Are invulnerable to fall and non-armor-piercing projectile damage
-* Spawn a short-lived Poison II effect cloud on death, with a radius proportional to their size
+* Spawn a short-lived Poison II effect cloud on death, with a radius and windup proportional to their size

 ### Witches..
 * Spawn more frequently
 * Use lingering potions with buffed effect clouds
+* Throw potions 25% more often
+* Can drink while throwing potions
 * Use stronger Slowness
-* Are invulnerable to magic and non-armor-piercing projectile damage
+* Are invulnerable to magic
 * Use better beneficial potions (stronger or longer duration)
-* Do not drink when target is in close proximity (7 blocks)
+* Run away while drinking a potion

 ### Wither Skeletons..
 * Spawn naturally (in the Nether)